 Northern Virginia is a prime location to buy and hold rental properties.
 Washington DC is a short distance away.

 There are a large amount of both government jobs and government contractors who live in Virginia and work in DC.

 In the last few decades, Northern VA has also become a technology hub.
 There are many startups in the area as well as established companies.

 In 2019, Amazon made Arlington VA its sole east coast headquarters.

 Our area and the DMV in general is always turning over.
 There is a constant flow of population in and out.

-This makes the rental market strong as well as the housing market as a whole.
+This makes the rental market strong and housing in general a solid asset class.

 During times of economic expansion, the properties appreciate strongly.